whiskyechobravo/kerko/README.md

 * [Whoosh]: pure Python full-text indexing and searching library.
 * [WTForms]: web forms validation and rendering library.

-The following external resources are loaded from CDNs by Kerko's default templates (but could be completely removed or replaced by your application):
+The following front-end resources are loaded from CDNs by Kerko's default templates (but could be completely removed or replaced by your application):

 * [Bootstrap]: front-end component library for web applications.